charliecalvert/CloudNotes/Assignments/GitDualRepos.md

 ## Turn it in

 Check to make sure all your work is pushed.
-When turning in the assignment, submit the URI and URL of your repository.
+When turning in the assignment, submit the URL of your repository.
+Submit both the URL used to clone your repository, and the URL to find your repository on the web.

-At minimum, I will for a .gitignore file and and AllTest folder with something in it.
-I also want to see is some sensible text in your README.md file, and a git log showing that you committed your work multiple times.
+At minimum, I will look for a **.gitignore** file and an **AllTest** folder with something in it.
+I also want to see some sensible text in your **README.md** file, and a git log showing that you committed your work multiple times.
 Perhaps 5 times at minimum.
 I can also look at the dates in the log, and see if it appears you actually were following along in class.

 Checklist: